Skip to content

 Divorce Application Process

-Divorce application process: Each year, thousands of Australians navigate the legal process to end their marriages.
-While divorce can be emotionally draining and stressful, support is available.
-This article’s purpose is to equip you with an understanding of Australia’s divorce application procedure so you feel more informed and in charge as this major life change unfolds.
+Each year, thousands of Australians must cope with, at times, complex legal processes to end their marriages.
+While divorce can be emotionally draining and stressful, it is important to remember there is support available.
+This article’s purpose is to equip you with an understanding of Australia’s divorce application procedure, so you feel more informed, more confident and in charge as this major life change unfolds.

 Need some information that relates to your circumstance?